 If I ever hear that this is getting adapted for screen, I am 10/10 THERE.

 The exposition and storyline were great, and some unexpectedly dramatic revelations made my jaw drop.
 All the characters have distinctive personalities – I absolutely adored Bobby (character with the teal headband in the excerpt above)! – and I liked how diverse the cast was, both ethnically and LGBTQ+-wise too.
-I think Bobby might be trans or gender-fluid, not sure (though I heard Bobby uses he/him pronouns).
-Either way they’re such a cinnamon roll and must be protected!
+I think Bobby might be trans or gender-fluid, not sure (I heard Bobby uses he/him pronouns).
+Either way Bobby’s such a cinnamon roll and must be protected!